MigCap/v1ap/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a developer based in Madrid, SPN specializing in developing (and occasionally designing), websites and applications.
+I'm a developer based in Madrid, SPN specializing in developing websites and applications.